DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 * it is submitted before or after the milestone date.
 For example, an `ecf-standard-september` schedule allows `started` declarations between 19 November to 30 November.
 A declaration submitted outside of these dates will be rejected, unless its `declaration_date` is backdated accordingly
 * it corresponds to a participant's [updated schedule](/api-reference/ecf/guidance/#notify-dfe-a-participant-has-changed-their-training-schedule), but the participant has previously submitted declarations corresponding to the former schedule (which have not yet been voided).

-## Non-standard training schedules and dates
+## Non-standard schedules and dates

 A standard 2 year induction training schedule covers 6 terms (3 in each academic year), and therefore has 6 milestones.
 However, a participant can choose to follow a non-standard schedule: extended, reduced or replacement.